statecharts/statecharts.github.io/how-to-use-statecharts.md

 * Guards: none (it's still quite a crude solution)
 * Actions: `startHttpRequest`, `cancelHttpRequest`, `showResults`, `zoomIn`, and `zoomOut`

+### Absence of data transfer

 Note the absence of any data being passed back and forth: The events themselves are pretty anonymous; this is about high level things that happen in the UI.
 Likewise, the actions are no-arg function calls; no data is being passed from the statechart to the model.
 They don't have to be function calls; it really depends on how you implement it.
 If you choose to, you can get the statechart to emit _events_ too, meaning that the component _listens_ for certain events from the state machine.

+This absence of data transfer also means that the component still needs to keep track of the "business state" — the variables and stuff that the component is busy working on.
+The statechart doesn't need or care about those things, it is only concerned with triggering the right actions at the right times.

+As an example: the `startHttpRequest` action is called.
+It will have to

+* grab the text from the text field that the user has typed a search term into
+* construct a URL to search using flickr's API
+* fire off a HTTP request

+These three things are hidden from the statechart; it doesn't need to know that all of this is happening.
+Only if any of those things need to be treated as _behaviour_ should they be exposed to the statechart.